htw-imi-showtime/showtime-website-project-archive/content/ss21/master/m1-gezumi/future.md

 #### Gamification
 In the future, more gamification features will be included in the game.
 To incentivize more games, overall **highscore lists** are planned.
 This would allow players to compare their own group with the skills and speed of others and, hopefully, increase the team's motivation.

 Different types of **levels or game modes** are also in planning.
-One version would be to have a **predefined game time**, of 60 seconds for example, with the objective of matching **as many target shapes as possible**.
+One version would be to have a **predefined game time**, for example of 60 seconds, with the objective of matching **as many target shapes as possible**.
 Another alternative is the '**blind mode**'.
 In this game mode, only one player would see the target shape.
 They then need to quickly and clearly direct their teammates to their target positions.

 {{</section>}}